-As active academic researcher in the field of artificial intelligence, my current research focuses on synthesis and simulation of biological/social systems, computational complexity, cyber-physical systems, pattern recognition and machine learning.
+As active academic researcher in the field of artificial intelligence, my current research focuses on synthesis and simulation of biological systems, computational intelligence, cyber-physical systems and machine learning.

 M. A. Javaheri Javid, Alghamdi, W., M. M. al-Rifaie, A. Ursyn, and R. Zimmer, “Swarmic Approach for Symmetry Detection of Cellular Automata Behaviour”, Soft Computing, 2017, 21(19), 5585-5599, (Journal).